akash13singh/lstm_anomaly_thesis/README.md

 # Anomaly Detection for Temporal Data using LSTM.
 This is the code used in my thesis which was on LSTM based naomaly detection for time series data.
+The thesis report can be downloaded from [here](http://www.diva-portal.org/smash/record.jsf?pid=diva2:1149130).

 ## Requirements
 1. Keras 2.0.3